jkasaudhan/beautiful-jekyll/_posts/2015-01-5-access-arguments-inside-emty-function-js.md

 ---
 layout: post
 title: How to access arguments inside an empty function in JS?
-subtitle: Importance of keywork _arguments_
+subtitle: Importance of keyword _arguments_
 bigimg: /img/path.jpg
 ---